snehanangunoori/UTDFreebies/README.md

 - **Backend:** Node.js

-## Future Goals 🎯

-- Enhance the user interface for a better user experience
-- Implement a  backend for features like authentication
-- Embed a form for users to bid for freebies

 ## Credits 🙌

 A special thanks to [Joshua Das](https://github.com/dasjoshua/freebies) for providing the base template for building the web app.